 Does Vermont have a minimum wage that is different from federal law?

 Effective January 1, 2018, the minimum wage in Vermont is $10.50 per hour, higher than the federal minimum wage of $7.25 per hour.
 Employers may pay tipped employees (making at least $12030 per month in tips) $5.25 per hour, as long as this combined with the employee’s tips totals the minimum wage of $10.50 per hour.
 Starting in 2019, the minimum wage will increase annually by either 5% or in accordance with the consumer price index, whichever is smaller.

 The state minimum wage law does not cover the following employees:

 - Employees in domestic service in or about a private home

 - Federal employees

 - Employees working for a public supported nonprofit organization, except laundry employees, nurses' aides or practical nurses

-- Employees employed in a bona fide executive, administrative, or professional capacity
+- Bona fide executive, administrative, or professional employees

 - Taxi-cab drivers

 - Outside salespersons